Frequently Asked Questions

 How long are Board member terms?

 Trustees-at-Large are elected to serve a three-year term and are eligible to serve one additional consecutive term in office.
 The Secretary-Treasurer serves a three-year term in office and is eligible to serve two additional consecutive terms in office.
-The Vice President, President and Past President serve two-year terms in each office.
+The Vice President, President and Past President serve one-year terms in each office.

 What criteria has been developed by the Leadership Development Committee to support the selection of board candidates?